-There is significant support for nationally-recognised training to upskill dog trainers to help reduce waiting times, increase the number of adequately trained dogs to fill the demand (particularly in regional and rural areas), and to support occupational therapists who are required to recommend NDIS funding for assistance dogs.
-Assistance Dogs Australia believe that the availability of formal training in Australia will attract international students.
+There is significant support for nationally recognised training to upskill dog trainers to help reduce waiting times, increase the number of adequately trained dogs to fill the demand (particularly in regional and rural areas), and to support occupational therapists who are required to recommend NDIS funding for assistance dogs.
+Not-for-profit organisation stakeholders believe that the availability of formal training in Australia will attract international students.
+There is also confirmed stakeholder interest in applying for the new training package products to be on scope, and have already begun developing a training and assessment strategy plan, including scoping potential auspice arrangements.